-Featuring a stylish lightweight case with a shoulder strap, the alto, tenor and baritone models also feature an adjustable Front F key, a useful advantage to any sax player looking to exploit the extreme high register of the instrument.
+Featuring a stylish lightweight case with a shoulder strap, the alto, tenor and baritone models also feature an adjustable Front F key, a useful advantage for any sax players looking to exploit the extreme high register of the instrument.

-Both the alto and tenor saxophones are supplied with the wide-bore V1 neck to resulting in a free-blowing feel with plenty of variety available in the tone.
+Both the alto and tenor saxophone models are supplied with the wide-bore V1 neck to resulting in a free-blowing feel with plenty of variety available in the tone.

 Yamaha 875EX Model

 Sax Types: Alto (YAS-875EX), Tenor (YTS-875EX ) and Soprano (YSS-875EX)

 Designed to appeal to the classical soloist, this horn is all about precision.